 The developer often wants a user to enter multiple values or inputs in one line.
 In C++/C user can take multiple inputs in one line using scanf but in Python user can take multiple values or inputs in one line by two methods.

 Using split() method :

-This function helps in getting a multiple inputs from user.
+This function helps in getting multiple inputs from users.
 It breaks the given input by the specified separator.
 If a separator is not provided then any white space is a separator.
-Generally, user use a split() method to split a Python string but one can use it in taking multiple input.
+Generally, users use a split() method to split a Python string but one can use it in taking multiple inputs.

 Using List comprehension :

-Note : The above examples take input separated by spaces.
-In case we wish to take input separated by comma (, ), we can use following:
+Note: The above examples take input separated by spaces.
+In case we wish to take input separated by comma (, ), we can use the following:

 Please see https://ide.geeksforgeeks.org/BHf0Cxr4mx for a sample run.